 Today, we would like to introduce a case study at the British Museum, one of the most grandeur museums in the world.
-We have discussed how NMR Pipetector was adopted and brought advantages there.
+We have discussed how Pipetector was adopted and brought advantages there.

 What kind of a museum is it?